Tiendil/feeds.fun/README.md

 - normal font size of tags in side panel?
 - on rule creationg we should reload scores, but not change sorting?
 In any case, something should visually change
 - side panel: select boxes and buttons have different heights
+- On feeds list show two urls: to feed and to site

 # Feeds Fun